Steve Lukather: 1989–1997: Lukather, Candyman, and Luke

 The 1989 album Lukather came about after Toto had been recording and playing for 11 years, and the consensus among the band members was to take a break.
 As Lukather had written a number of songs that did not appear on Toto albums, he decided to pursue a solo album, with the intention of presenting a dimension of his music that fans would be unfamiliar with.
 He collaborated with many notable musicians, including Eddie Van Halen, Richard Marx, Jan Hammer, Steve Stevens, and fellow Toto members Jeff Porcaro and David Paich.
-Lukather has said that the album was produced very simply, and that a lot of ambient studio noise—counting off on various tracks, for instance—is audible on it.
-He also credits bands Pink Floyd, Cream, Led Zeppelin, and guitarists Jimi Hendrix, David Gilmour, Jeff Beck, and Eric Clapton as influences on the album.
+Lukather has said that the album was produced very simply and that a lot of ambient studio noise—counting off on various tracks, for instance—is audible on it.
+He also credits bands Pink Floyd, Cream, and Led Zeppelin and guitarists Jimi Hendrix, David Gilmour, Jeff Beck, and Eric Clapton as influences on the album.
 The single "Swear Your Love" came from the album.

 Candyman, recorded and mastered from March 1993 through November 1993, was a collaboration of musicians who were for the most part also in Lukather's band Los Lobotomys.
 Toto familiars Simon Phillips and David Paich participated as well as David Garfield, John Peña, Chris Trujillo, Lenny Castro, Larry Klimas, Fee Waybill, Richard Page, and Paul Rodgers.
 Lukather recorded the album in mostly live takes with little overdubbing.
 Some international fans were confused about whether Candyman was a Steve Lukather album or a Los Lobotomys album.
 The Japanese and US releases of Candyman were under the Los Lobotomys name rather than Lukather's; the Japanese release also featured a version of the Hendrix song "Red House".
 The European release of Candyman was credited to Lukather alone.
 Additionally, the touring band for the album was sometimes introduced as "Steve Lukather and Los Lobotomys" and sometimes as just "Los Lobotomys".
 The song "Borrowed Time" was released as a single in Europe and included "Red House" as a B-side.

 Lukather describes 1997's Luke as a much different and more "introspective" album than his previous two solo efforts.
 The album is a concentrated collection of many of Lukather's musical influences, and he deliberately let those influences come out on the album.
-Luke is an experimental album, and like Candyman it was recorded mostly in live sessions with minimal overdubbing and processing afterwards.
+Luke is an experimental album, and like Candyman, it was recorded mostly in live sessions with minimal overdubbing and processing afterwards.
 Luke also features instrumentation not heard on previous Lukather albums: pedal steel, harmonicas, Mellotrons, and experimental guitar, bass, and drum sounds.
 The US version of Luke includes a version of the Jeff Beck song "The Pump".
 The song "Hate Everything About U" was released as a single.